Heidi Burge: College and overseas career

+WNBA career

 Following her season in Greece, Burge accepted an offer to play in the newly formed Women's National Basketball Association (WNBA) for the Los Angeles Sparks alongside four-time Olympic gold medal winner Lisa Leslie.
+Her debut game was played on June 25, 1997 in a 74 - 54 win over the Charlotte Sting where she recorded 1 point, 4 rebounds, 1 assist, 2 steals and 1 block.
 Although the team led the league in scoring (with 74 points per game) and were fourth (out of eight teams) in defensive rating, the Sparks finished a disappointing 14-14 and out of the playoff picture.

-On January 27, 1998, Burge was taken by the Washington Mystics as their first selection and second selection overall in the expansion draft that formed the nucleus of both the Mystics and the Detroit Shock.
+On February 18, 1998, Burge was taken by the Washington Mystics as their first selection and second selection overall in the expansion draft.
 Burge was featured as one of the key Mystics players prior to the start of the season and included in team marketing.
 During the season, Burge would start half the team's 30 games, finish second on the team in both field goal and three point percentages and fourth in minutes, points, rebounds, and blocked shots, but it wouldn't be enough, as the team would finish a league-worst 3-27 despite the presence of Olympian Nikki McCray.
 Her stay with the Mystics was short as well, as Burge was released on June 9, 1999 by the team following her injury-plagued 1998 season (in which she struggled with a lower back injury and a broken finger) and after drafting all-star forward Chamique Holdsclaw.

+Burge's final game in the WNBA was played on August 19, 1998 in a 69 - 105 blowout loss to the Charlotte Sting where she recorded 5 points, 1 rebound and 2 steals.

 Among the highlights of her WNBA career was a game-high 11 rebounds and nine points against the Phoenix Mercury in 1997, a 14-point, 9 rebound effort in a 75–68 victory over the Utah Starzz the same year, and a career-high 19 points against the Mercury in August 1998.
 Upon retirement, one of Burge's biggest professional disappointments was that she was never able to play with or against Heather.